MaFalana/Lidar-Surface-Generator-20250902/docs/TASKS.md

 API is deployed at: https://surface-gen-api.purplebush-adcf4e3b.eastus.azurecontainerapps.io/ Azure Blob Storage is configured with automatic file maintenance handled by the API.

+**Latest Enhancement:** Added threshold adjustment UI component with both slider and numeric input controls.
+Users can now adjust the breakline detection sensitivity from 0.0 to 2.0, with preset options for Gentle (0.2), Moderate (0.5), and Steep (1.0) terrain types.

 ## Completed Tasks ✅
 - [x] Review existing project structure and API documentation
 - [x] Review reference images and style specifications